Kunstmaan/hyperledger-fabric-client-utils/README.md

             'ssl-target-name-override': "peer.org1.example.be"
         }
     },
-    orderer: {
-        url: 'grpc://localhost:7050',
-        /**
-         * Path to the certificate, you only need to specify this when using the grpcs protocol */
-        certPath: './node_modules/@kunstmaan/hyperledger-fabric-chaincode-dev-setup/dev-network/generated/crypto-config/org1.example.be/orderers/orderer.org1.example.be/tlsca.combined.orderer.org1.example.be-cert.pem',
-        /**
-         * Extra options to pass to the grpc module, you only need to specify this when using the grpcs protocol */
-        certOptions: {
-            'ssl-target-name-override': "peer.org1.example.be"
-        }
-    },
     /**
      * User which is doing the transaction (used for loading the correct public/private key inside the keystore path) */